byeongdu/SAXS4assembly/README.md

 # spacegroup
 This software program is to calculate diffraction pattern from nanoscale assembly.
-One can build a crystal model with various polyhedra.
-This program does not support molecular crystal model and thus any cif file format.
+It can build a crystal model with various polyhedra.
+This program does not support molecular crystal model, and thus it not include any cif file format related function.
 Once a model is ready, either 2D or 1D SAXS pattern can be calculated.
 Currently, only 1D powder diffraction may be open to use.
 ## Requirement
 This is a program written in matlab, requiring to have a matlab license.
 No additional matlab toolbox is needed.